amir-kaboli/C-_Exercise_AmbyInt/README.md

 Please follow the instructions for testing the project:

--Copy the data.txt to the the same location of project file.
+-Copy the data.txt to the the same location of the project file.
 -Run the executable file "Amby_Press Sensor.exe" or open the project cpp file using visual studio 2017.
 -Telnet to the server using putty application (included in the package) .